Passenger on United flight to LAX died of respiratory failure, COVID-19, coroner says

 He has since tested negative once and is awaiting results from a second test.

 Passengers are questioning why the man was allowed to board the flight.
-Some passengers say the man's wife admitted he had the virus.
+They are all sharing the same story, saying the man's wife said her husband had tested positive for COVID-19 the week prior and were displaying coronavirus-like symptoms.

+United Airlines says passengers must certify that they do not have COVID-19 or any symptoms before they are allowed to board.

 The video above is from a previous report.